vibribbon/Linux_setup/cheatsheets/cheatsheet_terminal.md

 tree or tree -a
 sudo apt-get install tree

+-- cp --
+copies a file
+cp dir_and_file_to_copy dir_and_new_filename

+-- mv --
+move a file, useful as a rename mv sourcefile new_location_and_filename

+-- rm --
+removes files / directories, recursive! rm -rvi directory1 r is recursive, v for removed files output, I for confirm.

+-- touch --
+creats a new file at the given location touch /home/user/new_file.txt

+-- mkdir --
+makes directories or dirs & sub dies. mkdir dirname1 mkdir -pv dir/parentdir/childdir

 -- find --
 find files and directories on the system by multiple methods. find /home/ -name *.txt

+-- diff --
+compare files, < for left file > for right. diff file1 file2 > output.txt

+-- chown --
+changes ownership of a file
+sudo chown username filename

+-- chmod --
+changes file permissions r w x = 4 2 1
+sudo chmod 744 filename

 -- ranger --
 interactive cli file manager / reader.